mmaaddiieemm/search-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## available commands to the searcher
+## Assumptions and Implementation Details

+Assumptions:
+- User input must be in the format of <search criteria>=<value>

+Implementation Details:
-Type of entry: -u | -o | -t  (at least one required, but could be all 3, as in -uot or any permutation) If a criteria is not found, print "No entry found that matches criteria" Only print entries matching the above type(s).
+- If a criteria is not found, print "No entry found that matches criteria"
-Output

 ## Available Scripts